dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 ### Item 10: Obey the general contract when overriding equals

-*[4/5]* Rephrased for C++ as "Obey the general contract when providing an `==` or `< operator`", this still applies.
+*[4/5]* Rephrased for C++ as "Obey the general contract when providing an `==` or `<` operator", this still applies.
 Even the contracts are the same.
-[C.160](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Ro-conventional) (“Define operators primarily to mimic conventional usage”) is similar, but much less explicit about the requirements.
-What the contract actually is is not mentioned at all, while Item 10 goes into quite a detail on how to write a good equals method.
-I actually see a number of == implementations, which are not really implementing the contract.
+[C.160](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Ro-conventional) ("Define operators primarily to mimic conventional usage") is similar, but much less explicit about the requirements.
+What the contract actually is is not mentioned at all, while Item 10 goes into quite a bit of detail on how to write a good equals method.
+I actually see a number of == implementations which are not really implementing the contract.

 ### Item 11: Always override hashcode when you override equals